SuperOffice/SDK-Doc/Customer.Service.Support/CRMScript/advanced/ui/blogic-screen-elements/FCK Editor.md

 > [!NOTE] Browsers that don't support the FCKEditor (Opera) must have plaintext = true.

-> [!TIP]
-> For the CK editor to fill out the screen vertically, the config variable **verticalSpace = rest** must be set.
+For the CK editor to fill out the screen vertically, the config variable **verticalSpace = rest** must be set.
 If it's inside a pane the `Panes` element must also have this config variable.

 ## Functions